This article first appeared on VICE Canada

 "[In] fracking, you produce your oil and you need to get it out of the ground fast, you need to sell it fast, you need to reinvest fast," Karl said.
 "Oil sands—once you get an oil sands project going, it can just kind of continue, because it's better to produce than not produce."

 In fact, both Karl and CIBC chief economist Avery Shenfeld agree that the reason (or at least a major reason) Saudi Arabia has refused to prop up the price of oil is to drive its American fracking competition out of business.
 Many close to the industry expected—or hoped—OPEC would reduce its oil production following its November meeting, thereby reducing the supply and, hopefully, increasing the price of oil for all sellers.
-That hasn't yet happened, and it's widely believed Saudi Arabia wants to put pressure on the many small firms that now make up the American shale oil and gas behemoth.
+That hasn't yet happened, and it's widely believed Saudi Arabia wants to put pressure on the many small firms that make up the American shale oil and gas industry.

-"The biggest price drop [in the price of oil] came after Saudi Arabia and the other OPEC countries announced that they would not cut production, as some had hoped they would, to try to support the price," Shenfeld told VICE.
+"The biggest price drop [in the price of oil] came after Saudi Arabia and the other OPEC countries announced that they would not cut production, as some had hoped they would, to try to support the price," Shenfeld told me.

 One quarter of Canada's export revenue comes from the oil and gas industry, and the high prices oil has fetched for most of the 21st century have led to a national economic dependence on the product.
 But most of that comes from tar sands, and as problematic as they may be, the profitability of tar sands projects isn't quite as precarious as fracking.